n-kishaloy/financial/README.md

 # financelib

 ## Motivation
 The library was created to be a reasonably complete package for all major financial formulas used in Finance.
-The codes are all in *pure* Rust.
+The codes are all in *pure* Common Lisp.
 It encompasses most of the common area of *Finance* - *Accounts, Balance Sheets, Equity, Bonds, Derivatives, Free Cash Flows, Valuations etc*

 Unless otherwise mentioned, the *US 30/360* day-convention is used for all formulas.
 This is the default option in MS Excel.
 For more details refer <https://en.wikipedia.org/wiki/Day_count_convention>.